microsoft/WhatTheHack/xxx-SQLDedicatedPoolPerf/Coach/README.md

     	 - Replicated
   	 - How to identify Data Skew and how to fix it
 1. Challenge 02: **[Queries best practice](./Solution-02.md)**
-	 - In this challenge, you will dig into best practices to consider writing a query for your Datawarehouse.
+	 - In this challenge, attendees will dig into best practices to consider writing a query for your Datawarehouse.
 	 - Learning objectives:
     	 - The importance of Statistics
     	 - How to Join distributed/replicated tables
     	 - Incompatible and compatible Join
 1. Challenge 03: **[Queries behavior](./Solution-03.md)**
-	 - In this challenge, you will troubleshoot queries in stuck, not running queries and optimize query executions.
+	 - In this challenge, attendees will troubleshoot queries in stuck, not running queries and optimize query executions.
 	 - Learning objectives:
     	 - Understand locking behaviour
     	 - Understand concurrency behaviour
     	 - Optimize query with the result set caching and materialized views
 1. Challenge 04: **[Partitioned table and Clustered Columnstore Indexes](./Solution-04.md)**
-	 - In this challenge, you will dig into the table partitioning strategy and its impact on performance.
+	 - In this challenge, attendees will dig into the table partitioning strategy and its impact on performance.
 You will also get a deeper understanding of Columnstore Indexes behaviour
 	 - Learning objectives:
     	 - How partitioning affects performance
     	 - Columnstore Indexes health
 1. Challenge 05: **[Monitoring workload](./Solution-05.md)**
-	 - In this challenge, you will understand how to monitor your workload to identify poor performing and failed queries
+	 - In this challenge, attendees will understand how to monitor your workload to identify poor performing and failed queries
 	 - Learning objectives:
 	 - How to monitor workload with T-SQL DMVs
 	 - Store and query historical data using Azure Monitor